hybridgroup/mechanoid/README.md

 pong
 ```

-There are more examples are available in our separate repo, located here:
+There are more examples available here:
 https://github.com/hybridgroup/mechanoid-examples

 ## How it works